 Please apply online through the Law School Admission Council (LSAC) website at www.lsac.org.
 This is the required method of application as it allows our admissions committee to assemble your application efficiently and return a decision to you quickly.
-The regular admission application (for both full-time and part-time) deadline is May 1, 2014.
-The early decision appilcation deadline is November 15, 2013.

 EARLY DECISION APPLICATION

 Campbell Law offers a non-binding early decision application option.
 This application is most appropriate for candidates who have concluded that Campbell Law is their first choice for law school.
 Candidates who apply through the early decision application process may apply to other law schools, but may not have more than one binding early decision application pending simultaneously.
 If admitted to Campbell Law, early decision candidates are not required to withdraw their applications at other law schools.
 Candidates must submit and/or complete the application no later than November 15, 2015.
 Campbell Law will notify early decision candidates about their status no later than December 15, 2015.
 Some early decision candidates may be held for review in the regular cycle.